 Determine that the performance deficiency is concise and was within the ability of the licensee to control.

-Independently make the minor finding determination using 0612 and compare your results with the determination made by the inspectors.
+Independently make the minor finding determination using IMC 0612 and compare your results with the determination made by the inspectors.

 Independently conduct a Phase 1 screening and compare the result with the screening documented in the SERP package.